-To use another device on your network as the DHCP server, or to specify the network settings of all of your computers, clear the Use Router as DHCP Server check box and click Apply.
-Otherwise, leave this check box selected.
-If this service is not enabled and no other DHCP server is available on your network, set your computer IP addresses manually so that it can access the router.
+You can use another device on your network as the DHCP server, or specify the network settings of all of your computers

+- > To use disable the DHCP Server feature in the router: - 1.
+Select Advanced > Setup > LAN Setup. - 2.
+Clear the Use Router as DHCP Server check box. - 3.
+Click Apply. - 4.
+(Optional) If this service is disabled and no other DHCP server is on your network, set your computer IP addresses manually so that the can access the router.